thames-technology/monads/README.md

 # 👻 Monads

-Type safe Option, Result, and Either types; inspired by Rust
+Type safe Option, Result, and Either types; inspired by Rust.

 ## Table of contents